Software & Supply Chain Assurance Meetings

 SSCA forums are held 2-3 times/year and are free and open to all interested parties.

-While the general intent is to share information, the SSCA Forum also offers government and private sector participants, including international participants, an opportunity to openly collaborate by presenting and receiving feedback on current and potential future work.
-While traditionally SSCA events are two to three days long (however this Virtual Forum will be just one day) and contain a mixture of discussion and presentation; interaction is always strongly encouraged.
-To encourage open interaction, SSCA Forum meetings operate under the Chatham House Rule, meaning “participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed,” though many speakers allow NIST to post their presentations on their SSCA Forum website.
+While the general intent is to share information, the SSCA meetings also offers government and private sector participants, including international participants, an opportunity to openly collaborate by presenting and receiving feedback on current and potential future work.
+While traditionally SSCA events are two to three days long and contain a mixture of discussion and presentation; interaction is always strongly encouraged.
+To encourage open interaction, meetings operate under the Chatham House Rule, meaning “participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed,” though many speakers allow NIST to post their presentations on their SSCA Forum website.